bellingcat/auto-archiver/docs/source/installation/faq.md

 You can choose to store your data in multiple places, for example your local drive **and** an S3 bucket for redundancy.
 ```

-### Q: What should I do is something doesn't work?
+### Q: What should I do if something doesn't work?
 **A:** First, read through the log files to see if you can find a specific reason why something isn't working.
 Learn more about logging
 and how to enable debug logging in the [Logging Howto](../how_to/logging.md).